BraveNewWorldDev/parched/README.md

 See [parched-example-app](https://github.com/raisedmedia/parched-example-app), or [parched-tasks-webapp](https://github.com/raisedmedia/parched-tasks-webapp) even.
 The following will be based on them.

-A list of ready made plugins can be found here [parched-plugins](https://www.npmjs.com/browse/keyword/parched)
+A list of ready-made plugins [can be found on npm](https://www.npmjs.com/browse/keyword/parched).

 ## Getting Started